-For a long time, New Zealand's birds thrived.
+First off: What's happening to New Zealand's birds?For a long time, New Zealand's birds thrived.
 The country is basically on its own geographically, some 900 miles off the southeastern coast of Australia.
 And tens of millions of years of isolation have, for whatever reason, eliminated many of the country's native mammals, thus allowing for strange, oftentimes beautiful species of birds to flourish.
 That's why New Zealand has some of the most unique birds in the world, says Alex Hern at the New Statesman.
 Unfortunately, Mother Nature has rendered many of them quite clueless.

-They're not very smart, and many simply don't have the evolutionary adaptations needed to evade non-native predators like the fearsome house cat (of which New Zealand has 1.4 million).
+How are the birds clueless?They're not very smart, and many simply don't have the evolutionary adaptations needed to evade non-native predators like the fearsome house cat (of which New Zealand has 1.4 million).
 That's why many of the small nation's birds are critically endangered.
 Take the Kiwi — a round, flightless bird about the size of a chicken.
 Its eggs are so large that mothers-to-be have to fast for days to make room in their bodies, and the bird's tiny wings are so meaningless they're basically invisible.
 Kiwis don't exactly have a great getaway plan if a predatory cat is on the prowl.
 Then there's the Kakapo, a large, semi-flightless parrot with an average life expectancy of 95 years.
 It spends most of its time on the ground chomping on grass, which makes it an easy, substantial meal for would-be predators.

-Next to a picture of an adorable kitten with devil horns drawn on its head, Morgan writes that "around 40 percent of New Zealand's native land-birds are already extinct, and of the ones remaining 37 percent are endangered."
+So what exactly does Morgan want?Next to a picture of an adorable kitten with devil horns drawn on its head, Morgan writes that "around 40 percent of New Zealand's native land-birds are already extinct, and of the ones remaining 37 percent are endangered."
 Cats, which are "incredibly effective hunters," have contributed directly to the extinction of 9 native bird species on the island.
 While he's not asking pet owners to kill their cats, he is asking for some measure of population control:

-5. Sign this petition now lobbying local governments to require registration and micro-chipping of cats, to provide eradication facilities for unregistered cats, and encourage people to trap and turn in unwanted cats on their property.
+1. Get a bell for your cat.
+They may be less than 50 percent effective but every bit counts 2.
+Get your cat neutered if it has not been already3.
+If you have a cat, keep it inside from now on.4.
+Overcome your denial, domestic cats are an environmental threat, don’t replace your cat.5.
+Sign this petition now lobbying local governments to require registration and micro-chipping of cats, to provide eradication facilities for unregistered cats, and encourage people to trap and turn in unwanted cats on their property.

-Yep.
+And cat lovers are furious, right?Yep.
 Some argue that cats may actually be helping native bird populations by eliminating egg-devouring rodents (also a problem).
 At his blog The Atavism, science writer David Winter says that "simply getting rid of cats" may not help at all.
 "Every study of the diet of cats in New Zealand has found that cats kill a lot of mice and rats... removing one predator from our country may simply let another run amok."
 And even if the "Cats to Go" proposal works, "there is a long way to go to make New Zealand safe for its native birds," says the New Statesman's Hern.
 "Rats, mice, and possums are all widespread and causing damage of their own.
 But a cat-free New Zealand might still be worth fighting for."